 - Average Duration: 2-4 Hours

 It also has multiple Shark Tanks with Sandbar Sharks, Blacktip Reef Sharks Hammerhead Sharks, Stingrays, Zebra Sharks, and Saw Fish.
-There are also Turtles, Penguins, Caiman, Anacondas, Piranha, Giant Pacific Octopus, and over 32,000 other aquatic creatures.
+There are also Turtles, Penguins, Caiman, Anacondas, Piranhas, Giant Pacific Octopus, and over 32,000 other aquatic creatures.

 It is a fantastic facility and anyone who is into aquariums and aquatic creatures should find a lot of enjoyment here.
 The Aquarium can be visited quite a bit quicker than some of the museums above and 3-4hours is quite a comprehensive trip, we certainly would not stay much longer than that, and even a couple of spare hours will get you around 90% of the exhibits in a more whistle-stop fashion.

-Lincoln Park Zoo – While the Shedd made the list we decided the Zoo was not Museum enough to make it.
+Lincoln Park Zoo – While the Shedd made the list we decided the Zoo was not Museumish enough to make it.
 You should still head there as it’s a fantastic attraction and being Free it’s right up there as one of the best attractions in the City, we just decided it’s not a Museum, but an Aquarium is… we don’t make the rules…actually we do…Whatever, onto number 5

 We just want to interrupt the list at this point to mention that all of the Museums we have featured up until now and some of the following can all be visited on one of Chicago’s attraction passes.
 Either the GO Chicago Pass or the Chicago CityPASS both are great options for saving money on these museums along with a load of other top attractions such as Sky Decks and Bus Tours.